aconrad/pycobertura/README.md

 The basic idea is that a code base may have technical debt of N uncovered lines and you want to prevent N from ever going up.

-### pycobertura sounds cool, but how to I generate a Cobertura file?
+### pycobertura sounds cool, but how do I generate a Cobertura file?

 Depending on your programing language, you need to find a tool that measures code coverage and generates a Cobertura report which is an XML representation